 Automatic Monitoring of Food Quality

-In the food industry, imaging and machine vision has for some time now been part of the established techniques for product control and quality assurance.
+In the food industry, image processing has for some time now been part of the established techniques for product control and quality assurance.
 The particular challenges in this sector arise not only from the hygienic conditions, but also from the irregular shapes of the objects being examined.

 Line scan cameras with telecentric lenses record the images